Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 Dec.
 3, 2024

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-Encouraging our kids to make the most of themselves is a vital job for parents, but how do we talk with girls about the barriers they face?
+Ask Rachel anything Encouraging our kids to make the most of themselves is a vital job for parents, but how do we talk with girls about the barriers they face?
 From the subtle expectation that girls and women be humble to the not so subtle focus on their worth based on body parts and beauty, we parents are left with a tricky path to tread.
-We want to encourage our girls to be bold, and try to achieve their dreams, but how do …
+We want to encourage our girls to be bold, and try to achieve their dreams, but how do we do that without being honest about the pitfalls of being ambiti.…

 Listen to the Episode